Investing in diamonds is a tricky business. So tricky, in fact, that the head honchos at Quality Diamonds have a running disagreement about it.

 1. Paying too much

-When investing in anything, the mantra ‘Buy low, Sell high’ will serve you well.
+When investing in anything, the mantra ‘Buy low, sell high’ will serve you well.
 When it comes to diamonds, however, ‘buying low’ is harder than it looks.

 First, there’s tax.
 Unless you’re buying from a non-VAT area or through a VAT registered company, you’re going to instantly lose 20% of your investment.
 That means your diamond will need to grow in value by 20% for you to merely break even.

 Second, there’s the retailer mark-up.
 This can vary from store to store so it’s crucial to shop around and make sure that you’re buying at the most competitive price.
 We can’t tell you how many stories we've heard about people trying to sell their ‘investment’ diamonds back to the trade - only to realize they were completely stung on the original purchase price.
-On the bright side, on-line retailers have transformed the market so if you buy from a reputable jeweller working on extremely low margins such as (cough, cough) Quality Diamonds, you can get a stunning diamond for close to wholesale prices.
+On the bright side, on-line retailers have transformed the diamond market so if you buy from a reputable jeweller working on extremely low margins such as (cough, cough) Quality Diamonds, you can get a stunning diamond for close to wholesale prices.

-Third, there are the hidden costs - such as the price of the setting.
+Third, there are hidden costs - such as the price of the setting.
 As cool as it would be to have a pouch of loose diamonds locked in a safe (perhaps concealed behind an ornate painting) most people want to enjoy their diamonds, which means having them mounted in a setting.
 Yet when it’s time to sell, the setting will most likely only be worth scrap metal prices.
 And what about insurance?
 If your diamond jewellery is valuable enough to be an investment it should probably be insured - but that’s another expense you’ll need to recoup when you sell.

 2. Expecting too much

 Investing in diamonds is possibly the worst get-rich-quick scheme in the world.
-Case in point: you never saw Del Boy buy five cases of diamonds to sell down the The Nag’s Head for a quick profit.
+Case in point: you never saw Del Boy buy five cases of diamonds to sell down The Nag’s Head for a quick profit.
 Diamonds take time to increase in value, yet many diamond investors are disappointed when they don’t see short-term results.

 Diamonds are a commodity and like any commodity, their value can go down as well as up.
 On the whole, based on past performance, they go up - just very, very slowly.
 It’s virtually impossible to make a profit in the short term so it’s not just realistic to buy a diamond and expect to sell it for a profit after five years.